tonyedwardspz/tonyedwardspz/blog/_posts/2023/may/2023-05-15-last-day-of-term.md

 ---
-title: The lsst day of term
+title: The last day of term
 tag:
   - Teaching
 ---